 Along with the challenges of building fertility on a small block with limited resources, I had my own trip.
 No longer someone’s employee, I had to rely on what skills I had, and instincts.
 I did doubt myself – was I doing enough?
 Was I going about things the best way?
 What didn’t I know that I didn’t know?
 Periodically I would should on myself despite advising others it’s not the thing to do… I should be paid full time for my work by now.
 I should have a manager by now so I can focus on x y and z.
 Not helpful.

 Along with the shoulds, was the resistance to things I hated doing.
 Like a petulant child, in low moments I asked myself, why do I have to do “everything”?
 Even though of course I was never doing “everything”, that was just my story when the lights went out.
 My Shadow rose from time to time, as it does.
-A few years ago, ok, many years ago my sister and I went to a restaurant in France called Dans Le Noir – in the dark.
-It was an experience I’ll never forget.
+My sister and I once went to a restaurant in France called Dans Le Noir – in the dark.
 Blind people serve.
-Once guided to our table, we groped for our seats and sat down, clutching the drink we had been given for fear of spilling or losing it forever to the darkness.
+Once guided to our table, we groped for our seats and sat down, clutching the drink we had been given for fear of losing it forever to the darkness.
 I reached out my hand,

 “Where are you, Nic”?